AdobeDocs/pass.en/help/authentication/javascript-sdk-cookbook.md

 **Dependencies:**

-- Adobe Pass authentication Library (AccessEnabler), work with your Adobe Pass authentication Account Manager to arrange this.
+- Adobe Pass Authentication Library (AccessEnabler), work with your Adobe Pass Authentication Account Manager to arrange this.
-- Valid Adobe Pass authentication requestorId, work with your Adobe Pass authentication Account Manager to arrange this.
+- Valid Adobe Pass Authentication requestorId, work with your Adobe Pass Authentication Account Manager to arrange this.

 Create your callback functions: